-Another note: read this.
-This is the funniest blog post I've ever read.
+(BTW, read this.
+This is the funniest blog post I've ever read.)

-Well, we have to begin with the female giants of my favorite books.
-So we might as well kick it off with Harry Potter and the glorious, gorgeous, superintelligent character of Hermione.
+Well, we have to begin with the female giants of my favorite books, so let's kick it off with Harry Potter and the gloriously superintelligent Hermione!

-There is nary a character to match Hermione.
-Starting off as the nerdy, bossy, know-it-all eleven-year-old, throughout the series, as she becomes closer to Harry and Ron, she develops into a beautiful, intelligent young woman, someone loyal and brave, willing to fight to the end for the Wizarding World and her friends.
-Not to mention, she pioneered the way for female characters in children's lit.
+There is nary a character to match her.
+Starting off as a bossy, know-it-all eleven-year-old, throughout the series, she develops into a intelligent and loyal young woman willing to fight to the end for the Wizarding World and her friends.
+She stands up for what's right, and she saves lives because of it.

 Book One: "I hope you're pleased with yourselves.
 We could all have been killed--or worse, expelled.
 Now if you don't mind, I'm going to bed."